Umami Pot

 Step 2

-Combine all the ingredients (cucumbers, water, kombu, sugar, salt, and chili pepper) in a ziplock bag.
-Let them marinate in the refrigerator for about 3 to 12 hours.
+Combine all the ingredients (cucumbers, water, kombu, sugar, salt, and chili pepper) in a Ziploc bag and seal it, pressing out as much air as possible.
+Let them marinate in the refrigerator for at least 3 hours.

 Japanese pickled whole cucumbers_instruction-3